Induction Hobs – What is an induction hob and how does it work? Everything you need to know about the next generation of cooking

 Need induction pans to use / Can use any pans

-What are the advantages of induction hobs?
+Advantages of induction hobs?

 Induction Hob VS Gas